bushwickayudamutua/bam-automation/functions/README.md

 ## How to I deploy functions to Digital Ocean?

-While [Github Actions](../.github/workflows/deploy.yml) is configured to deploy any code changes on each deploy to the `main` branch, you may from time-to-time want to deploy from your local machine:
+While [Github Actions](../.github/workflows/deploy.yml) is configured to deploy any code changes on each push to the `main` branch, you may from time-to-time want to deploy from your local machine:

 First install the [Digital Ocean CLI](https://docs.digitalocean.com/reference/doctl/how-to/install/)